pcarbo/varbvs/varbvs-R/README.md

 that the main directory has two subdirectories, one containing the MATLAB code, and the other containing the files for the R package.

-Subdirectory [varbvs-R](varbvs-R) has all the necessary files to build and install a package for R. To install this package, follow the [standard instructions](http://cran.r-project.org/doc/manuals/R-admin.html) for installing an R package from source.
+This subdirectory has all the necessary files to build and install a package for R. To install this package, follow the [standard instructions](http://cran.r-project.org/doc/manuals/R-admin.html) for installing an R package from source.
 On a Unix or Unix-like platform (e.g., Mac OS X), the following steps should install the R